-At stage III, mesothelioma has spread throughout one side of the chest cavity and may have also spread to lymph nodes.
+At stage 3, mesothelioma has spread throughout one side of the chest cavity and may have also spread to lymph nodes.
 Once cancer is in the lymph nodes, the final stage, metastasis, is not far away.
-At stage III symptoms will also be more severe, treatment options become more limited and survival time and prognosis is less positive.
+At stage 3 symptoms will also be more severe, treatment options become more limited and survival time and prognosis is less positive.

 Staging is important for any type of cancer, but for a cancer that is aggressive and moves quickly, getting the staging right is especially crucial.
 When a diagnosis of mesothelioma is made for a patient, the next step is to determine its stage.
 This means looking at imaging scans to see the original tumor and to detect any additional tumors or any areas of the body to which it has spread.
 It also means looking at biopsied samples and may include some exploratory surgery.

 Mesothelioma is often diagnosed at stage 3 or 4.
 At these later stages it is difficult to treat, incurable, and comes with a shortened life expectancy.
 This cancer is often diagnosed in the later stages because it develops over the course of decades after being exposed to asbestos.
 Once the symptoms are noticeable, though, the cancer then grows and spreads rapidly.

 Another issue is that mesothelioma is rare and its symptoms are similar to those of more common conditions.
 It is not unusual for mesothelioma to be first diagnosed as something else, like pneumonia, chronic obstructive pulmonary disorder, lung cancer, and other illnesses.
 Distinguishing between mesothelioma of the pleura, the tissue lining in the chest cavity, and cancer of the lungs, is particularly difficult.